-At first glance, digital and physical marketing may appear to be two separate entities.
+At first glance, SEO and print marketing may appear to be two separate entities.

 But they can and do intersect.
 Using them together can help you craft a unique nurturing experience for your leads.
 It can amplify your marketing.
 And it has never been easier to implement an elegant strategy thanks to advancements in tech.

 The connection between SEO and print marketing may seem esoteric.
 The goal of SEO is to rank for targeted keywords, preferably in the first position of search results.
 The purpose of print marketing is to build awareness for your business and products, inform your leads, and with any luck, convert them into customers.